SSL Connection Error on Safari

 SSL Connection Error on Safari: How to Fix the Problem?

-You can often fix various connection issues on your browser by reconnecting to the internet.
+You can often fix connection issues on your browser.
+And reconnect to the internet.
 Are you using a Wi-Fi network on your iPhone?
 Disconnect your device from the network for a minute and connect to it again.
 You might not get the SSL connection error again this time.

-Provided that your internet connection must be stable, you must try out the following steps to fix this error on your Safari browser:
+Your internet connection must be stable.
+If it is, please try these steps to fix the error on your Safari browser:

 1. Switch to and From Flight Mode